- 1 Availability of Non-Medicaid Funded Services

-Alliance Health authorizes an array of Medicaid and State-funded services for individuals with mental illness, substance use disorders, and intellectual and developmental disabilities who reside in Durham, Wake, Cumberland and Johnston counties.
+Alliance Health authorizes an array of Medicaid and non-Medicaid (State-funded) services for individuals with mental illness, substance use disorders, and intellectual and developmental disabilities who reside in Durham, Wake, Cumberland and Johnston counties.

 For access to specific authorization information, benefit plans and other resources, use the Page Contents menu to your right.

-All authorization requests from in-network providers must be submitted using the Alpha Provider Portal.
-To request a login and password for access to the Alpha Provider Portal, complete the Alpha MCS Access Request form.
+All authorization requests from in-network providers must be submitted using the ACS Provider Portal.
+To request a login and password for access to the ACS Provider Portal, complete the ACS Access Request form.
 Instructions are provided on the form.

 Availability of Non-Medicaid Funded Services